 In addition to being a symbol of life, love, and romance, ruby also represents wealth and success.

 From Myanmar to Vietnam and Thailand, ruby gemstone is found all over the world.
 Huge deposits of natural, spectacular rubies could be found in Cambodia as well.
 Some of the other origins of ruby gemstone are Madagascar, Mozambique, Sri Lanka, and Tanzania.

 Ruby, a variety of the mineral corundum (aluminum oxide), is a traditional cardinal gem.
 The presence of chromium traces in the gem gives it a stunning red hue.

 Being a 9 on the Mohs scale of hardness, this gemstone is one of the highly sought-after gemstones in the world.
-The robustness makes it a hard-wearing stone which is perfect to be adorned every day either inside a ring, a bracelet or a pendant.
+The robustness makes it a hard-wearing stone which is perfect to be decorate every day either inside a ring, a bracelet or a pendant.

-The high prized varieties of rubies are usually formed in marble and contain a higher concentration of chromium than the other varieties.
+The high prized varieties of rubies are usually available in marble and contain a higher concentration of chromium than the other varieties.
 These also have a little iron, bringing a bright red tone to the stone.

 Somewhere in between, lie the rubies formed in the amphibole-bearing gneiss, which have lesser iron than those basalt formed rubies and higher iron than the marble formed rubies.

 Color – Owning a ruby stone that has a pure, vibrant red hue, is the desire of many.
 Color determines the true worth of this stone and the lighter it gets, the less valuable it becomes.